microsoft/generative-ai-for-beginners/7-building-chat-applications/README.md

 One such example of personalization is the "Custom instructions" settings in OpenAI's ChatGPT ![IMAGE]()

+#### Microsoft's System Message Framework for Large Language Models

+[Microsoft has provided guidance](https://learn.microsoft.com/azure/ai-services/openai/concepts/system-message#define-the-models-output-format) for writing effective system messages when generating responses from LLMs broken down into 4 areas:

+1. Defining who the model is for, as well as its capabilities and limitations.
+2. Defining the model's output format.
+3. Providing specific examples that demonstrate intended behavior of the model.
+4. Providing additional behavioral guardrails.

 ### Accessibility

  Whether a user has visual, auditory, motor, or cognitive impairments, a well-designed chat application should be usable by all.
 The following list breaks down specific features aimed at enhancing accessibility for various user impairments.